 We are a team of experienced geography teachers, each with a close association with East London.

-Born and bred in East London, John has spent his whole teaching career in the area.
+Born and bred in east London, John has raised his own children here too.
 However, his horizons stretch a bit further than Bow Bells and Hackney Marshes!
-He has written several textbooks and contributed to some important geography projects, including the Geographical Association’s KS3 and GCSE Toolkits.
-He started running geography programmes around the Olympic Park in 2009.
+He has cycled extensively around Britain and Europe.